 If I had to choose just one recipe to represent this summer so far… this sriracha-spiked street corn would be it.
-Mainly because I can’t stop making (and eating) it: for lunches, dinners, happy hours, and our Memorial Day BBQ, where I made a solemn promise to several guests that I’d share the recipe on the blog.
+Mainly because I can’t stop making (and eating) it: for lunches, dinners, happy hours, and barbecues, and I typically make a solemn promise to several guests that I’ll share the recipe on the blog.
 So here it is in all it’s ridiculously simple glory.
 Don’t be alarmed by the fact that a fair amount of mayonnaise is involved, and don’t, I repeat do not, substitute yogurt as some healthy-minded cooks (me) might be tempted to do.
 And did I mention that it’s highly addictive?
 Consider this your fair warning…

 Sriracha-Spiked Street Corn